smucclaw/documentation/docs/expert-system-webapp.rst

 The above rule says that a ``Person`` named ``Name`` likes ``Hobby`` if it is found in the list of ``hobbies`` of the person named ``Name``.

-Another example is the following, which says that ``Person`` lives in ``Country`` if his/her ``address`` has a ``Address`` whose ``country`` is ``Country``.
+To illustrate a more complex usage of the predicate, consider the following rule, which says that ``Person`` lives in
+``Country`` if his/her ``address`` has a ``Address`` whose ``country`` is ``Country``.